 This is a way to cheat the system but fields often have a referee there with you as you are testing the FPS of your replica.
 You’re required to use their BBs during testing.
 Once your replica is tagged as over-the-limit, you won’t be able to use it at all.
 Well, you can but then you’d be cheating and no one likes a cheater.

-Buy A Different Replica:
+Buy A Different Replica

 Obviously, this is the most expensive solution to all your problems.
 All websites that sell replicas will indicate the FPS the replica clocks in at.
 This is a great way to identify if the replica can be used in your local fields.

 Import laws are a hassle when it comes to shipping as every country has specific laws.
-For example, Canadian import laws require replicas to clocks in between 366 to 550 FPS.
+For example, Canadian import laws require replicas to clock in between 366 to 550 FPS.
 Anything more or less is considered illegal.

 Japanese import laws require replicas to clock in under 280 FPS, which is fine for all Tokyo Marui products but not so great when it comes to other brands.